NFL Playoff Standings 2019: Records, Postseason Scenarios and Wild Card Review

 The winner of this game will face either the Saints or Rams, depending on which team wins the matchup between the Philadelphia Eagles and Chicago Bears on Sunday.

-If the Bears win, then the Cowboys-Seahawks victor will face the Saints in the Divisional Round.
+If the Bears win, then the Cowboys-Seahawks victor will face the Saints in the divisional round.
 But if the Eagles win, then the winner of this matchup would play the Rams.

 The Cowboys won their third NFC East title in five seasons with a 10-6 regular season.
 Running back Ezekiel Elliott led the NFL with 1,434 rushing yards, as Dallas won seven of its last eight games.